 My version of the best lemon meringue pie: this recipe uses a sharp lemon curd filling, a lofty very vanilla Swiss meringue topping and it’s held together in a flaky, all butter pie crust.

-This recipe happened because when I thought about thanksgiving dinner and making the apple and pumpkin pies… the only pie I truly really wanted to eat and indulge in, was lemon meringue.
+This lemon meringue pie happened because when I thought about thanksgiving dessert and making all the apple and pumpkin pies… I realized the only pie I truly really wanted to eat and indulge in, was lemon meringue.
 I’ve had a very lemony, meringue 2022 and I think this just *fits*.
-So before I make it for us on this T-Day, I wanted to give you my own version of the classic lemon meringue pie.
+So before I make it this T-Day, I wanted to give you my own version of the classic.

 While it’s classic in terms of flavor and idea, it’s not at all made the traditional way.
-My filling has very little water and starch so is definitely more tart and more lemon curd like.
-Also I opt for swiss which I always find easier, rather than French as I find Swiss more reliable, smooth and easier to make overall.
+My filling has very little water and starch so is definitely more tart and more lemon curd-like (ahem).
+Also I opt for swiss which I always find easier, rather than French.
+Swiss is more reliable, smooth and easier to make overall.

 Lemons: Fresh ripe lemons!
 If they are not organic, wash them well, rubbing off the wax with a towel.
 If you are wary of a very tart filling, you can reduce the lemon juice by 2 tablespoons and substitue with water.

-Eggs: Make sure your eggs are nice and fresh!
+Eggs: Make sure your eggs are fresh.
 No need to bring them to room temperature.
+We will need whole large eggs for the filling and large egg whites for the meringue topping.

 Sugar: Fine granulated sugar.
 I wouldn’t reduce it in the meringue as it will affect the structure.
 You can probably reduce it some in the curd but you’ll have a more sour filling.

-Vanilla: I like to use a combination of vanilla bean and vanilla extract in meringues, I want a very vanilla taste that overpowers the bland sort of ‘eggy’ taste you get in a plain meringue.
-You can scrape a vanilla bean or use paste, but also definitely add extract.
+Vanilla: I like to use a combination of vanilla bean and vanilla extract in meringues, I prefera very vanilla taste that overpowers the bland sort of ‘eggy’ taste you get in a plain meringue.
+You can scrape a vanilla bean or use paste, but definitely add extract.

 Salt: Fine sea salt.
 If using table salt, halve the amount.